norfali/codeinspire-es6/README.md

 # Playground - CodeInspire

+## NOTE: No longer maintained.
+Project is now archived.

 A playground built with ES6 containing a simple feed-type page with CodePen and CSSDeck for latest front-end inspiration.

 ### Tech used